York Nomad Society

-The York Nomad Society, or YNS are a supporters group and hooligan firm associated with York City Football Club, which plays in National League, the lowest nationwide division and the fifth overall in the English football league system.
+The York Nomad Society, or YNS are a supporters group and hooligan firm associated with York City Football Club, which plays in League two the fourth tier overall in the English football league system, after gaining promotion in the 2025/26 season.
 They are known for bringing medium level violence to Home and Away games and many members have been arrested over the years.

 Background

 The YNS was formed in 1981 as alternative travel to away matches for City supporters.
 The coaches the YNS put on were cheaper and allowed breaks at pubs for drinking.
 Since the nineties, however, the YNS has become a hooligan group as well as just a supporters group.

 In the Hooligans A-Z book, the YNS were described as being more akin to an Italian ultras group than a traditional English football 'firm', due to the fundraising carried out by the group.
 It was also claimed that, in one way or another, around 1,000 people have been 'members' of the YNS since its formation.

 Former YNS member Terry Exelby was the first English fan to be arrested at the 1986 World Cup after drunkenly climbing into the luggage racks of a plane.
 When the plane landed in Texas he was arrested by the FBI.